KCA Annual Report & Financial Disclosures

 Goal: Increasing our outreach to patients globally

-How we accomplish this: By translating our publication, “We Have Kidney Cancer” into several additional languages and making it available online
+How we accomplish this: by translating the NCCN Kidney Cancer Guidelines for Patients into additional languages and making the publication available online.

 Goal: Increasing our outreach to medical professionals globally

-How we accomplish this: By sponsoring at least two international medical symposia yearly.
+How we accomplish this: by sponsoring at least two international medical symposia year.

-Metric: A meeting is held annually in Chicago with another in a different European country each year.
-Attendance in Europe has increased substantially over time.
+Metric: a meeting is held annually in the USA with another in a different European country each year.
+The meeting in the USA was held in Miami and a 2017 symposium was planned to be held in Germany.

 Goal: Increasing our knowledge about kidney cancer through sponsorship of research projects

-How we accomplish this: By working collaboratively with the Kidney Cancer SPORE, and the ASCO and AUA research foundations to fund the work of young investigators.
+How we accomplish this: by working collaboratively with the Kidney Cancer SPOREs, and the ASCO and AUA research foundations to fund the work of young investigators.

-In our role as an advocate on behalf of patients, we continued collaborations with organizations such as, Cancer Leadership Council, Foundation for NIH, National Cancer Comprehensive Network, Patient Advocate Foundation, the National Coalition for Cancer Research, Friends of Cancer Research, and various groups concerned with improving the nation’s health care.
-We continued highly effective collaborations with institutions interested in conducting cancer research, including our CEO’s membership on NIH committees that are advisory to the Biomarkers Consortium, The Cancer Genome Atlas, and an NIH group dedicated specifically to renal cancers.
+In our role as an advocate on behalf of patients, we continued collaborations with organizations such as, Cancer Leadership Council, Foundation for NIH, National Cancer Comprehensive Network (for which we sponsored NCCN Kidney Cancer Patient Guidelines®), Patient Advocate Foundation, the National Coalition for Cancer Research, and various groups concerned with improving the nation’s health care.
+We continued highly effective collaborations with institutions interested in conducting cancer research, including our CEO’s membership on NCI’s Renal Cancer Task Force.

 Goal: To identify common goals aimed ultimately at the elimination of death and suffering from all cancers

-Metric: The number of relationships we have established continues to grow.
-As an example, in 2010 and 2011 we participated in various meetings in North America, Europe, Latin America, and Africa aimed at increasing public awareness of the need for improvement of public healthcare and the promotion of research.
+Metric: the number of relationships we have established continues to grow.
+As an example, from 2010 through 2016 we participated in various meetings in North America, Europe, Latin America, and Russia aimed at increasing public awareness of the need for improvement of public health care and the promotion of research.

 Our capacity to attain these objectives, as well as being able to identify new ones, relies primarily on the level of public support for our mission.
 Monetary contributions are essential to this accomplishment.
-Even in the most difficult times, we strive to identify new sources of revenue, as well as identify new volunteers willing to assist us, so that our goals continue to be met.
-Our fulltime staff is very small, so volunteers are an essential sustaining asset.
+Even in difficult times, we strive to find new sources of revenue, as well as identify new volunteers willing to assist us, so that our goals continue to be met.
+Our full time staff is very small, so volunteers remain an essential asset.

 This efficiency would not be possible without the dedication of our governing board, medical advisers, volunteers, and other collaborators who contribute selflessly to advance our objective: the elimination of death and suffering from renal cancers.